 3. Clarify Your Targets

 Understand who your target market is and then pursue them relentlessly and single-mindedly.
-Developing a nice or a specialty allows your company to focus its resources.
+Developing a niche or a specialty allows your company to focus its resources.
 Not sure who your targets are?
 Look at your best-performing customers or products and see if any patterns emerge.

 4. Focus on Growth